Hair Types That Benefit from Razor Cuts

 If you have long straight or some wave to your hair, you can razor cut completely for the right texture.
 Otherwise, even the thickest, straightest hair will look unkempt.
 Think of the razor cut as a belt or a pair of earrings - part of the look but not the actual ensemble.

 Editor's view: A skilled hair stylists will know what hair types work with a razor and the hair types to avoid utilizing a razor.

-Return for next week's Report Monday November 7th 2016: Razor Cut Basics
+Please return for next week's Report Monday June 25th 2018: Will a Razor Cut Benefit Everyone?